volmexfinance/volmex-core/README.md

-# volmex.finance v1
+# Volatility tokens

-This repository contains the core smart contracts for the volmex.finance v1 protocol.
+This repository contains the core smart contracts for the volmex.finance v1 protocol (volatility tokens).

 # Bug bounty